 The Gone books.
 While averaged sized for most adult novels, at 500 to 600 pages a piece, the books are gigantic for young adult novels.
 They are steadily decreasing in length as the series draws to its conclusion, however.

 The omnibus editions of Discworld (collecting three novels on a theme, such as three about the Lancre Witches, Rincewind, or the gods) do tend to be this.

 Anathem is 1000 pages long, complete with a glossary, 3 appendices, and, in the promo copy sent to reviewers and book stores, honest-to-god Feelies.

 Cryptonomicon.
 The fact that it's printed in a small typeface is a telling indication that you should be grateful that it's only 918 pages long.
 Some printings break the four-digit mark, coming in at 1054 pages.
 Latin America, thankfully, saw it released as three separate tomes.

 Similarly, any volumes of his Baroque Cycle, which each top 900 pages (admittedly because Stephenson really wanted either one enormous book or 8 novels, and instead we get a trilogy with each book containing 2-3 of the 'novels').
-And if you want to see a real Door Stopper, Stephenson's handwritten manuscript is probably taller than him.
-You can see the handwritten manuscript on display at the Science Fiction Museum in Seattle.
-It really is that big.
+And if you want to see a real Door Stopper, Stephenson's handwritten manuscript (on display at the Science Fiction Museum in Seattle) is taller than he is.

 Robert Jordan's The Wheel of Time series.
 Lengthy discussions on clothes, increasingly petty arguments between characters and such appear more and more frequently towards the end of the series.
 There's a joke that the entire series could have been a mere three books, but Jordan was getting paid by the word.
 So, being a connoisseur of eating regularly, he padded it out with descriptions of clothing, slap-fights and whatnot.
 The joke concludes by pointing out that if you only read every third paragraph you wouldn't miss a thing.